stackbit-projects/sierra-landing-a7ff6/content/_index.md

 _Scientia ac labore._

-We are a research & development institution dedicated to furthering
+We are a research & development institution dedicated to furthering the state of the art